Find answers to commonly asked questions from primary care and behavioral health clinicians about working in virtual care and working with Wheel.

 I do not have a supervising physician for my state.
-Can Wheel provide me a collaborator?
+Can Wheel provide me with a collaborator?

-What type of clinician training do you offer?
+What type of clinician education do you offer?

-Our clinicians are trained in Webside Manner (the virtual equivalent of bedside manner); in our virtual care partners’ brand, voice, clinical protocols, and technology platforms; and in the latest patient safety guidelines and HIPAA regulations.
+Wheel clinicians are educated in Webside Manner (the virtual equivalent of bedside manner); in our virtual care partners’ brands of care, clinical protocols, and technology platforms; and in the latest patient safety guidelines and HIPAA regulations.

 Where can I learn more about working with Wheel?